-- When installing the heater and operating it in ADR mode, always note: Annexes A and B of the European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR) - Installation of the heater in a vehicle operated in accordance with the ADR Directive is approved by the manufacturer only if the following points are taken into consideration: - Maximum period from switching off the engine to falling of the D+ signal: 2 seconds. - Maximum period from switching on the secondary drive to application of the secondary drive signal: 2 seconds. - On installing the heater or replacing the control box, note the following: - To prevent switching on of the heater in ADR mode, the control box must be coded with the help of the Eberspächer EasyScan. - Only the CAN-capable EasyStart Pro control unit can be used for ADR mode of the heater.
+- When installing the heater and operating it in ADR mode, always note: Annexes A and B of the European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR) - ADR mode is only possible with 24 V heaters. - To operate the heater in ADR mode, it must be coded accordingly via EasyScan by a service company. - Installation of the heater in a vehicle operated in accordance with the ADR Directive is approved by the manufacturer only if the following points are taken into consideration: - Maximum period from switching off the engine to falling of the D+ signal: 2 seconds. - Maximum period from switching on the secondary drive to application of the secondary drive signal: 2 seconds. - On installing the heater or replacing the control box, note the following: - To prevent switching on of the heater in ADR mode, the control box must be coded with the help of the Eberspächer EasyScan. - Only the CAN-capable EasyStart Pro control unit can be used for ADR mode of the heater.